laraning/flame/README.md

 ## Why Flame

-I've built Flame because I was starting to have medium size applications with a lot of Blade views, components and it was difficult to pass Controller data results inside those views given the type of controller action that I was running.
+I've built Flame because I was starting to have medium size web apps (like [Laraning](https://www.laraning.com) or [Laraflash](https://www.laraflash.com)) with a lot of Blade views, components and it was difficult to pass Controller data results inside those views given the type of controller action that I was running.
 So, I thought "what if I have a way to know automatically what actions am I running and then automatically load my graphical layout accordingly to that action, reusing the layout and not just create more and more views?"